 690.03.08 ACCEPTANCE

-A. Before the removal of the diversion of sewage flow, internal inspection of the CIPP-lined or sectional lined pipe, after all liner end and connection sealing is completed, as specified in Section 693 “Internal Inspection of Sewers” will be reviewed by the Engineer for pipe lining acceptance.
+A. Before the removal of the diversion of sewage flow, internal inspection of the CIPP-lined or sectional lined pipe, after all liner end and connection sealing is completed, as specified in Section 693 “Internal Inspection of Sewer and Storm Drain Facilities” will be reviewed by the Engineer for pipe lining acceptance.

 690.03.09 CLEANUP